AbdulAhadSiddiqui11/prompt-nexus/README.md

 < or >
 pnpm install
 ```
-* Congratulations your Seed app is up and running!
+* Congratulations your Prompt Nexus app is up and running!

 ## Author